 Plastered with brown makeup, future Best Supporting Actor Oscar nominee Sam Jaffe (The Asphalt Jungle, 1950) is the title character – a self-sacrificing British Indian Army water carrier/bugle player who aspires to one day become a Soldier of the Queen.

 I Remember Mama: The quaint old days of Norwegian immigration

 Another RKO release, the 1948 period immigrant family drama I Remember Mama was George Stevens’ first post-World War II effort.

 Set in 1910s San Francisco, I Remember Mama stars Irene Dunne as a Norwegian matriarch and Barbara Bel Geddes (later of Dallas fame) as the titular “I,” Mama’s eldest daughter who does all the remembering.

-Both actresses were nominated for Oscars: Dunne in the lead category; Bel Geddes – along with fellow player Ellen Corby (later of The Waltons fame) – in the supporting category.
+Both actresses were nominated for Oscars: Dunne in the lead category (her fifth and final nod); Bel Geddes – along with fellow player Ellen Corby (later of The Waltons fame) – in the supporting category.
 Besides, Oskar Homolka was in the running for Best Supporting Actor.
 Director Stevens and the movie itself, however, were bypassed.

 Now, here’s hoping the I Remember Mama DVD print is – far – superior to the darkish one regularly shown on Turner Classic Movies.
 Viewers should then be able to fully appreciate the work of master cinematographer Nicholas Musuraca.